-If you design sports stadiums or athletics fields for educational institutions, you will be happy to know Enscape can produce extraordinary results for this application!
+If you are designing a sports field or stadium, you will be happy to know Enscape can produce extraordinary results for this application!
 I did a quick search, again on 3D Warehouse, and found a high-quality model of the Gillette-Stadium created by Cleveland Rocks to explore this use case.

 Various grass materials used to define a sports field

-Here is a close-up shot of the logo defined by several different grass colors.
+Here is a detailed view of the logo defined by several different grass colors.

 Detailed view of logo defined with grass material

-The high-quality grass created by Enscape look amazing when the camera is in motion as well.
+The high-quality 3D grass created by Enscape looks amazing when the camera is in motion as well.
 Check out this lively high-resolution video I created of this scene: